 Program Monitoring and Research Division

 The Program Monitoring and Research Division conducts research and carries out a variety of efforts designed to support and enhance Department-wide program monitoring.
-Division staff work closely with HUD's program offices in assembling, maintaining, and promoting the use of data and information describing HUD operations.
-For example, Division staff have been involved in the ongoing design and implementation of the MTCS and TRACS databases for the assisted housing programs, and have been actively involved in development of the MTC Support program monitoring system for use by headquarters and field staff.
+Division staff work closely with HUD's program offices in assembling, maintaining, and promoting the use of data and information describing HUD operations. for example, Division staff have been involved in the ongoing design and implementation of the MTCS and TRACS databases for the assisted housing programs, and have been actively involved in development of the MTC Support program monitoring system for use by headquarters and field staff.
 Particular areas of emphasis include research on HUD-insured multifamily housing, assisted housing, fair lending, rural and Indian housing, and the Moving to Opportunity demonstration.

-Lynn A. Rodgers
+Lynn A. Rodgers, Interim Director

 Affordable Housing Research and Technology Division